nic2159048/cs372-project/language_study.md

 ```
  - <cite>[GO's Hello World widget](https://golang.org/)</cite>

-In general Go attempts to be as minimal as possible to avoid unneeded characters, semicolons, and types (indeed, the type is only needed if it can't be discerend by other means).
+In general Go attempts to be as minimal as possible to avoid unneeded characters, semicolons, and types (indeed, the type is only needed if it can't be discerned by other means).
 While minimalism sometimes has negative consequences (e.g. less readable, requireing knowledge of sub-standard acronyms and abbreviations), overall it removes a lot of fluff from the language.

 To truly see the verbose vs. minimalist comparison between Java and Go check out each language's hello-world tutorials.